VasiliySeibert/track_your_learning/README.md

 **This repository encourages you to just do that.** The idea is that you go through the (lets say) lecture slides and for each slide you ask yourself: "after learning this slide, what would I be able to answer".
 So you formulate a question and write it into the **study.csv**.
 You also enter, where you would find the answer to that question (example: slide 36).
 You can break your topic down into subtopics (just like in the data folder).
 After creating your study.csv(s).
 You can run the **learn.py** which will print you the question you formulated.
 See if you can answer the question and if you're satisfied with your answer, enter a "t" (True) for answering the question correctly (f for not answering it correctly).
 After you finished answering all the questions, learn.py will write the results into the study.csv .

+Type in the console : `python learn.py True` (True for shuffeling the questions, default is False)

 **Run the analyze.py in the main directory** and it will go through all the subdirectories, process the study.csv and plot it.
 You will find the corresponding learning_progress.pdf in the same directory as the study.csv .
 Viewing your Learning Graph can help you to gain a better understanding of your learning progress.

 <img src="img/idea.JPG">